ThasMorr23/data-analytics-portfolio/sentiment-analysis-amazon-reviews/README.md

-# Amazon Review Sentiment Analysis (RNN)
+# Sentiment Analysis of Amazon Product Reviews

 ##  Overview
-This project uses natural language processing (NLP) and a recurrent neural network (RNN) to classify Amazon product reviews as positive or negative.
-The goal was to determine whether customer sentiment can be accurately predicted from review text.
+This project builds a machine learning model to classify Amazon product reviews as **positive or negative** using natural language processing (NLP) and a neural network implemented in TensorFlow/Keras.

+The project demonstrates an end-to-end workflow including data cleaning, text preprocessing, model development, evaluation, and a simulated real-world deployment scenario.

 ---

 ##  Objective
-- Classify customer reviews as positive or negative
-- Build and train a neural network model for text classification
-- Evaluate model performance on unseen data
+Customer reviews contain valuable insights, but analyzing them at scale is challenging.
+The goal of this project is to develop a model that can automatically classify review sentiment, enabling businesses to monitor customer feedback and make data-driven decisions.

 ---

 ##  Tools & Technologies
 - Python
+- Pandas, NumPy
 - TensorFlow / Keras
-- Pandas, NumPy
+- Scikit-learn
-- scikit-learn
+- Matplotlib

 ---

 ##  Dataset

-The dataset consists of Amazon product reviews labeled as:

-- **1 = Positive sentiment**
-- **0 = Negative sentiment**

-Example:
-  "Great product!" → 1
-  "Waste of money." → 0

-The model was trained on **2,731 labeled reviews**. :contentReference[oaicite:1]{index=1}
+The dataset consists of labeled product reviews, where each review is classified as either positive or negative.
+Multiple datasets were combined into a single dataset for analysis.

 ---

+##  Methodology

-## Data Preparation
+### Data Preparation

-- Removed special characters and noise
+- Removed duplicates and missing values
-- Removed stop words
+- Normalized text (lowercasing, removing punctuation and extra spaces)
-- Tokenized text into sequences
+- Tokenized text into numerical sequences
-- Converted words into numerical representations
-- Applied padding to standardize input length
+- Applied sequence padding to standardize input length

-- Split data into training (80%) and testing (20%) sets
+### Model Development
+- Neural network with:
+  - Embedding layer for text representation
+  - Global average pooling
+  - Dense hidden layer with ReLU activation
+  - Batch normalization and dropout for regularization
+  - Sigmoid output for binary classification

+### Training
+- Train/test split with stratification
+- Early stopping to prevent overfitting
+- Model evaluated on unseen test data

 ---

-## Model Architecture
+##  Results

-The neural network includes:

-- Embedding layer (text representation)
-- MaxPooling layer
-- Dense layers
-- Dropout layer (to reduce overfitting)
-- Sigmoid output layer for binary classification

-Total parameters: ~1.6 million :contentReference[oaicite:2]{index=2}
+- **Test Accuracy: ~78%**

+The model successfully captures sentiment patterns in review text.
+While slightly lower than earlier experimental results (~81%), this version was selected because it balances performance with a clean, reproducible, and interpretable pipeline suitable for real-world use.

 ---

-## Model Performance

-- **Training Accuracy:** 99.86%
-- **Test Accuracy:** 81.72%
-- **Loss (test):** 0.5324

-:contentReference[oaicite:3]{index=3}
+##  Simulated Real-World Deployment

+To demonstrate how this model would function in production, a simulated pipeline was created:

+1. New customer reviews are processed by the model
+2. Each review is classified as positive or negative
+3. Predictions are aggregated to calculate sentiment distribution
+4. Results are visualized to identify trends

+This reflects how companies monitor customer sentiment at scale.

 ---

-## Key Insights
+##  Business Applications

+This model can be used to:

-- The model successfully learns patterns in customer sentiment
+- Monitor customer sentiment in real time
-- Strong training accuracy indicates effective learning
-- Lower test accuracy suggests some overfitting
-- The model generalizes reasonably well to new data
+- Identify trends in product satisfaction
+- Detect spikes in negative feedback
+- Support product, marketing, and customer experience decisions

 ---

-## Business Relevance

-Sentiment analysis can help organizations:

-- Understand customer satisfaction at scale
-- Identify negative feedback trends quickly
-- Improve products based on user sentiment
-- Enhance customer experience

----

-## Limitations

-- Model shows signs of overfitting (train vs test gap)
-- Dataset size is relatively small
-- Limited vocabulary may restrict performance

-:contentReference[oaicite:4]{index=4}

----

 ##  Future Improvements

-- Increase dataset size for better generalization
-- Tune hyperparameters (epochs, dropout, layers)
+- Tune hyperparameters to improve accuracy
+- Compare with baseline models (e.g., logistic regression)
-- Explore advanced models (LSTM, transformers)
+- Implement more advanced architectures (LSTM, GRU, transformers)
-- Improve text preprocessing and feature engineering
+- Expand dataset for better generalization
+- Deploy as an automated pipeline connected to a live data source

 ---

-## Project Files
+## 📁 Project Structure

-- `sentiment-analysis.ipynb` → Full code and modeling workflow
-- `project-summary.docx` → Detailed written analysis
-- `data/` → Raw and prepared datasets
-- `images/` → Training and evaluation visuals

----

-Notebook

-The full analysis is available in:

-- `sentiment-analysis.ipynb`

-This notebook includes:
-- Data preprocessing and cleaning
-- Tokenization and sequence preparation
-- Neural network model construction
-- Training and evaluation

-The project is fully reproducible using the provided dataset.

----

-## Key Takeaway

-This project demonstrates how deep learning and NLP techniques can be used to extract meaningful insights from unstructured text data, enabling scalable analysis of customer sentiment.